abxh/get-started-with-c/README.md

 learning experience so much more productive and less mentally taxing.

-I will assume you have setup [WSL for windows](https://learn.microsoft.com/en-us/windows/wsl/install), [homebrew for macos](https://brew.sh/) or have a package manager in a linux system for installing the named packages.
+I will assume you have setup [WSL for windows](https://learn.microsoft.com/en-us/windows/wsl/install), [homebrew for macos](https://brew.sh/) or have a package manager in a linux system for installing the named software.

 ## Tools
 ### Compiler Warnings